 Given these limitations, you might be better served by a third-party warranty.

 Should You Consider A Third-Party Extended Warranty?

 Should you rely solely on Tesla to protect your car?
 While Tesla’s warranties are above average, compared to industry standards, you may be able to increase coverage and protection even more by selecting a third-party extended warranty.

 There are tons of third-party extended warranty companies out there.
-However, while some warranty providers have earned a reputation for standing by customers through thick-and-thin, others are known for trying to deny coverage and providing poor customer support.
+However, while reputable extended car warranty providers have earned a reputation for standing by customers through thick and thin, the worst warranty companies are known for trying to deny coverage and providing poor customer support.

 That’s why we researched the best extended auto warranty companies.
 When looking at extended warranties for Teslas, we examined three primary factors:

 - What do consumer reviews say about the warranty provider?

 - Does the warranty provider have experience with Tesla or electric automobiles specifically?